lockevi/BR_custom_tasks/README.md

 ## Logs

 The ATMController writes a log file to track the history of operations or debugging in current directory.

+The level of logging depends on configuration (*app/common/config.py*).

 ```shell
 $ tail -30 controller.log